New Faculty Appointments for Five Women Scholars

 Charlotte Connop is a new assistant professor of earth and climate sciences at Bates College in Lewiston, Maine.
-She is a metamorphic petrologist and geochronologist whose research focuses on investigating the processes which lead to changes in the distribution of elements throughout Earth’s crust.
+She is a metamorphic petrologist and geochronologist whose research focuses on investigating the processes that lead to changes in the distribution of elements throughout Earth’s crust.
 Prior to her new role, she was a postdoctoral research fellow at the University of Michigan.

 Dr. Connop earned her bachelor’s degree in earth and environmental science from the University of Michigan and her Ph.D. in geosciences from Pennsylvania State University.